 Swimming burns calories and builds lean muscle, helping shed excess pounds and keep weight off as you age.
 A person weighing 75kg can burn around 500 calories swimming for an hour.
 Since swimming works your entire body, it helps strengthen and tone your core, arms, glutes and legs.

-Consistent swimming leads to gradual weight loss and a metabolism boost.
+Consistent swimming leads to gradual weight loss and a metabolism boost over time.

 Help with your diet

 I can attest to this personally.
-While it’s very easy to succumb to snacks and sugary foods while, for example, watching Netflix, my willpower to avoid bad foods rises after each swimming session.
-This, along with the exercise itself, has helped me shed a few pounds I’ve accumulated in the last 3-5 years of a sedimentary lifestyle.
+While it’s very easy to succumb to snacks and sugary foods while watching Netflix, my willpower to avoid bad foods rises noticeably after each swimming session.
+This, along with the exercise itself, has helped me shed a few pounds I’d built up over a few years of a more sedentary lifestyle.

-Swimming also prevents muscle loss that naturally occurs as you get older.
-The water provides resistance without stressing your joints.
-This low-impact exercise allows you to push yourself without risk of injury.
-Swimming helps combat sarcopenia or age-related muscle loss.
+Swimming also helps slow the muscle loss that happens naturally as you get older.
+The water provides resistance without stressing your joints β which means you can push yourself without the risk of impact injury.

 Prevent Age-Related Muscle Loss With Swimming